Evidence-Based

 While addiction alone can be quite a complicated disorder to treat, some issues may require specific attention or extra help.
 These problems won’t stop someone from recovering in any way.
 But discussing them with the team is important, as they need to factor it into their plans and during treatment.
 Some issues might require separate treatment.
 Others can actually be the root of the addiction.

 In the case of a previous mental disorder diagnosed, a patient with addiction is automatically a dual diagnosis patient.
-This means they suffer from a substance and a psychiatric disorder, like depression or PTSD.
-Both disorders would have to be treated separately.
-That, however, could be done simultaneously (at the same time) or sequentially (one after the other).
+This means they suffer from a substance and a psychiatric disorder, like depression disorders or post-traumatic stress disorder (PTSD).
+Both disorders can be treated together, and this technique leads to better outcomes.

 Another factor that should be brought up during the assessment is family history with addiction and/or mental disorders.
 This history doesn’t mean anyone in the family is bound to suffer from them.
 But knowing about it can help the psychiatric team understand the patient better.
 It might say a lot about tendencies, predispositions, triggers, etc.

-But addiction doesn’t just affect a person psychologically – it affects the body, too.
+But addiction doesn’t just affect a person psychologically, but also affects their body.
 The assessment will also look into physical issues and other diseases.
 But if the patient is already aware of any, they should mention it.
 For example, liver and/or kidney diseases might affect how medication is processed in the system.
 Other diseases that affect the immune system, like HIV and hepatitis C, should be mentioned.
 The team needs to know about them so they can avoid further medical complications for the patient.

 None of these should be a reason for shame or worry.
 They are just conditions that affect the scenario, so they need to be taken into consideration by the health care provider.
 Discussing them will prevent any serious problems or permanent damage in the long run.